RedisJSON/RedisJSON/docs/commands.md

 Append the `json-string` value(s) the string at `path`.

-`path` defaults to root in not provided.
+`path` defaults to root if not provided.

 #### Return value
 [Integer][2], specifically the string's new length.